BehaviorTree/BehaviorTree.CPP/docs/tutorial_A_create_trees.md

 The identifier used in the XML must coincide with those used to register the TreeNodes.

-The attribute "name" represent the name of the instance and it is optional.
+The attribute "name" represents the name of the instance and it is optional.

 ``` c++